 Just like every other place on Earth, Germany is cheaper in the offseason and there’s a large variation between prices depending on the time you decide to visit.
 Generally, the offseason in Germany is between the months of November and April but there are also a few other tips I could give you.
 You should keep an eye on the school holidays.
 In Germany, there are five main school holidays: winter, spring, summer, autumn, and Christmas Holidays.
 The summer holidays are, of course, the longest, lasting for six weeks.
 All other holidays range from a week to two weeks.

 During the holidays, prices are higher but the holidays vary in different states.
-You can see a detailed list of the German school Holidays here.
 You should also keep an eye for trade fairs and exhibitions if you’re visiting the big cities.
-Cities like Frankfurt, Hannover, Leipzig, and Berlin are known as trade fair towns and if you’re planning to visit make sure to check if there are any big trade fairs during the time you wish to visit.
+Cities like Frankfurt, Hannover, Leipzig, and Berlin are known as trade fair towns.
+So, if you’re planning to visit make sure to check if there are any big trade fairs during the time you wish to visit.
 If you happen to be in town during one of these fairs, you’ll find it difficult to get hotel accommodation and even if you do, you’ll end up paying much more than you would normally.

 Finally, you surely heard about the famous Oktoberfest in Munich.
 It’s an amazing event that attracts a lot of tourists but during the festival, prices in Munich and the surrounding towns go over the roof.
 If you want to enjoy the Bavarian art of beer brewing, you can do so during the offseason months.
 Almost every town and village in Bavaria has beer gardens which are open during spring, summer, and even autumn.